bxdoan/bxdoan/README.md

 <div align="center">

-> Life is like a tube of toothpaste.
-When you’ve used all the toothpaste down to the last squeeze, that’s when you’ve really lived.
-Live with all your might, and struggle as long as you have life.
+> I too will obtain everything that I desire.
+Not because someone asked me to do it, but because I know in my heart that I have something worth fighting for.

-> — Mion Sonozaki —
+> — Julis Alexia Van Riessfeld —

 </div>